Jguer/yay/README.md

    Yay uses `git diff` to display diffs, by default git tells less to not page if the output can fit one terminal length.
 This can be overridden by exporting your own flags `export LESS=SRX`.

+* Yay is not asking me to edit PKGBUILDS and I don't like diff menu!
+What do?
+  `yay --editmenu --nodiffmenu --save`

+* Only act on AUR packages or only on repo packages?
+  `yay -{OPERATION} --aur`
+  `yay -{OPERATION} --repo`

 ## Examples of Custom Operations